An Incredible 51.5 million Adults or 20% Suffer from Mental Ailments

 One or two of these symptoms alone cannot predict a mental illness but may indicate a need for further evaluation.
 Suppose a person is experiencing several at one time, and the symptoms are causing severe problems in the ability to study, work or relate to others.
 In that case, they should be seen by a physician or mental health professional.
 For those suffering, why not make mental health illness awareness week a time to seek the help you deserve.

 People with suicidal thoughts or intent or opinions of harming others need immediate attention.

 Who Is At Risk For Mental Illness?

-Mental disorders are prevalent.
+Mental health illness awareness week reminds us that mental health disorders are prevalent.
 More than half of all Americans will be diagnosed with a mental illness at some time in their life.